-RE: 2025 Regional Priority Projects
+RE: Draft 2025/26 List of Regional Priorities

-In collaboration with the Central Florida MPO Alliance (CFMPOA), the TPO develops lists of regionally significant transportation priority projects.
-TPO staff presented the draft Regional Priorities at the May 27 meeting, and then to the Citizens Advisory Committee (CAC) and Technical Advisory Committee (TAC) on June 10 at the annual joint meeting.
+The TPO works in collaboration annually with the Central Florida MPO Alliance (CFMPOA) to approve a set of regionally significant transportation priority projects.
+TPO staff presented in May the draft 2025/2026 List of Regional Priority Projects to the Technical Advisory Committee (TAC).